 If you like to shop and you like to pay a fair price, don’t be afraid to haggle.
 Peru is a haggling nation, so don’t always accept the first price given.
 This is especially true in touristy markets and souvenir stands.
 The same applies for taxi and mototaxi fares (not buses), with most drivers giving you an inflated price when first asked.
 Foreign tourists are prime targets for inflated prices, so always ask first and be prepared to haggle to a certain extent.

 12 of 12

-Don’t Be Too Easily Swayed by Sex or Lust or Love
+Don’t Be Too Easily Swayed by Sex, Lust, or Love

-Holiday romances, exotic one-night stands, seedy sessions in pay-per-hour hotels: they all carry their own risks.
+Holiday romances, whirlwind one-night stands, seedy sessions in pay-per-hour hotels: they all carry their own risks.
 You certainly don’t need to be prudish in Peru, but exercise caution and treat your Peruvian hosts with respect.
-Risks include sexually transmitted diseases and predatory criminals called peperas.
-Falling in love, meanwhile, can seriously alter your travel plans...
+Remember that STIs and unscrupulous partners still exist even while you're on vacation.
+Falling in love, meanwhile, can seriously alter your travel plans!